kubernetes/kops/docs/getting_started/arguments.md

 ## dns-zone

 `dns-zone` controls the Route53 hosted zone in which DNS records will be created.
-It can either by the name of the hosted zone (`example.com`), or it can be the ID of the hosted zone (`Z1GABCD1ABC2DEF`)
+It can either be the name of the hosted zone (`example.com`), or it can be the ID of the hosted zone (`Z1GABCD1ABC2DEF`)

 Suppose you are creating a cluster named "dev.kubernetes.example.com`: